 When entering a support issue in the online system, the partner can enter a priority level for the support issue.
 This priority level relates to the impact that the issue is having on the end user; while every issue generates a level of frustration, it is important to set the priority level in a responsible manner.
 Eralis will alter the priority level if it is deemed appropriate.
 If sending an email to support, the priority can be included in the subject line of the email.

-The response time outlined in the priority definitions below indicate the maximum time during standard business hours in New Zealand that Eralis will take to update a support ticket.
+The response time outlined in the priority definitions below indicate the maximum time during standard business hours in North America that Eralis will take to update a support ticket.
 This does not include an automated acknowledgement of the support ticket.
 The response time does not indicate a resolution time for the ticket which will be dealt with on a case-by-case basis.

 - An urgent priority support issue indicates a scenario where a system function cannot be carried out affecting a critical business process and no workaround exists for the issue.